-Sony A7 II versus Sony RX10 IV
+Sony A7 II vs RX10 IV

-The Sony Alpha A7 II and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in November 2014 and September 2017.
+The Sony Alpha A7 II and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were officially introduced, respectively, in November 2014 and September 2017.
 The A7 II is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on a full frame (A7 II) and an one-inch (RX10 IV) sensor.
-The A7 II has a resolution of 24 megapixel, whereas the RX10 IV provides 20 MP.
+The A7 II has a resolution of 24 megapixels, whereas the RX10 IV provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is somewhat larger (3 percent) than the Sony A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.